What to Wear in Copenhagen, Denmark in Fall

 As an Amazon Associate I earn from qualifying purchases.

-Taking my first ever solo trip to Copenhagen, I visited Denmark for a total of five days in November 2023.
-During my last day I got utterly drenched before snapping any outfit photos, so regrettably you’ll only be getting Copenhagen winter clothes inspiration from my four dry looks.
+Taking my first solo trip to Denmark in November 2023, check out my 5 days in Copenhagen travel guide for the best things to do in the Danish capital.
+I got utterly drenched on the last day before snapping any outfit photos, so you’ll regrettably only get Copenhagen winter clothes inspiration from my four dry looks.

-I wore relatively simple, laid-back looks that ensured I stayed toasty while sightseeing outside—since if there’s one thing I despise, it’s being cold!
+I wore relatively simple, laid-back looks which ensured I stayed toasty while sightseeing outside—since if there’s one thing I despise, it’s being cold!

-For my minimalistic staple top I started with the Textured Tank Top in Ecru ($20) from Stradivarius.
-This paper mache basic white tank is all things feminine chic—creating dimension with textured fabric while incorporating subtle flair like the frilled neck and hem.
+This paper mache, minimalistic staple top is all things feminine chic—creating dimension with textured fabric while incorporating subtle flair with a frilled neck and hem.

-Since November is no time to wear a tank by itself, I layered a fleece brown houndstooth jacket ($80) from 12th Tribe that’s regrettably no longer sold online, but you can find a similar fuzzy fleece here ($42.99, paid link).
-The snap closure buttons lining the front up through the collar ensured I could tightly enclose myself in this warm coating whenever the wind became too gusty—plus, the houndstooth pattern is a classic, neutral print that doesn’t make this outfit too striking.
+Since November is no time to wear a tank by itself, I layered a fleece that’s no longer sold online.
+Snap closures lining the front ensured I could tightly enclose myself in this warm coating whenever the wind became too gusty—plus, the houndstooth pattern is a classic, neutral print that doesn’t make this outfit too striking.

-For bottoms I wore a casual pair of relaxed blue jeans, my go to Le Jane Cropped Dark Wash Jeans ($278) from Frame.
-While they don’t sell this exact style anymore, the Le Jane line is a staple collection that’s always sure to have something suited to your tastes.
-If your mouth is gaping at the price of these literally plain blue jeans, I completely feel you, but would counter that investing in a high-quality, sustainable pair of daily wear jeans is a very Danish-inspired purchase decision to make.
+While Frame doesn’t sell this exact style anymore, the Le Slim Palazzo line (paid link) is comparable collection that’s sure to have something suited to your taste.
+If your mouth is gaping at the price of these plain blue jeans, I completely understand, but would counter that investing in a high-quality, sustainable pair of daily wear jeans is a very Danish-approved purchase.

-Finally, I matched my shoes with the crisp white colorway of my top and jacket, wearing my Dream Pairs Women's Chelsea Platform Combat Boots ($45.99, paid link) from Amazon.
-While I originally purchased these shoes for an ice princess Halloween costume, they’ve held up incredibly well through a range of festival and travel experiences, so they’re worth the investment if you’re interested in a pair of white boots!
+Matching the crisp white colorway of my top and jacket, these boots have held up incredibly well through a range of festival and travel experiences, so they’re worth the investment!

-For a thankfully sunny second day in Copenhagen, I was able to get away with wearing a warm cable knit sweater without having to layer a coat on top, piecing together my:
+During my thankfully sunny second day in Copenhagen, I got away with wearing a warm cable knit sweater without having to layer a coat on top, piecing together my:

 My third day in Copenhagen involved a drearier cloudy gray sky, but I still made the most of my itinerary wearing my:

-Rich Mocha Brown Super Puff™ Shorty ($235) from Aritzia.
-I’m truly obsessed with this jacket and although this article is making it seem like I frequently purchase ridiculously priced items (maybe guilty as charged?) in this instance I hadn’t purchased a single winter coat after living in Los Angeles for 4 years, so this felt like another worthwhile investment.
-This puffer is constructed with innovative performance fabric from a Japanense mill and contains 100% responsibly-sourced goose down providing lightweight insulation engineered to deliver warmth in up to -4°F (-20°C) conditions.
-Since I’ve been harping on about the need for a wind and waterproof jacket, if you still require a scientifically-validated jacket which fits that criteria look no further than this not-quite-cropped member of The Super Puff™ family constructed with cliMATTE™ — water-repellent and wind-resistant ripstop fabric with a matte finish and soft feel.
+This puffer is constructed from innovative Japanese performance fabric containing 100% responsibly-sourced goose down, providing lightweight insulation engineered to deliver warmth in up to -4°F (-20°C) conditions.
+Since I’ve been harping about the need for wind and waterproof outerwear, a scientifically-validated jacket matching this criteria is this member of The Super Puff™ family made of cliMATTE™ — water-repellent and wind-resistant ripstop fabric with a matte finish and soft feel.

-To accessorize and stay warm at the same time I wore another scarf, this time donning a hand-me-down Burberry.
-Find a significantly cheaper dupe here ($12.98, paid link).
+To accessorize and stay warm at the same time, I wore a hand-me-down scarf in a classy, heritage print.

-For my fourth outfit which I kind of have a photo of, I pulled together another sweater-jacket look including my:
+For my fourth outfit, I pulled together another sweater-jacket combination including my:

-Not pictured is my Jade Sweater ($68) from Grey Bandit that I’m convinced is quite literally the cutest sweater of all time.
-The black contrast stitching is the perfect accent to elevate this piece beyond a simple cable knit sweater, and the girly scalloped edges set my feminine heart on fire.
-This is the most complimented piece in my entire wardrobe, and I’ve been stopped numerous times by questions asking where this sweater is from!
+Black contrast stitching elevates this piece beyond a simple cable knit sweater, and the girly scalloped edges set my feminine heart on fire.
+This is the most complimented piece in my wardrobe, and I’ve been stopped numerous times by inquiries into where this sweater is from!

-Barely pictured are my best boot purchase of all time, the A La Mode Ribbed Sock Boots ($99) from Princess Polly.
-Regrettably they’re nearly two seasons old at this point, so you’ll have to head to Princess Polly today to see what kind of black ribbed slip-on ankle boots with a combat-style heel they offer—or opt for comparable style here ($49.98, paid link)!
+Regrettably they’re two seasons old at this point, so you’ll have to check out Princess Polly to see what kind of black ribbed ankle boots with a combat-style heel they offer today—or opt for comparable style.

 ✺ ABOUT ME ✺